 He envisioned a room with old wooden floors, library walls, leather-bound books with wide-open windows with a breeze flowing in and freshly cut grass, garden flowers, hay, and moss.
 This vision is how Bottega Veneta perfumes got their start.

 The Bottega Veneta brand represents self-confidence and individuality.
 Its motto sums this up nicely, “when your own initials are enough.”
-In this guide, we will review some of the most popular Bottega Veneta perfume for him.
+In this guide, we will review some of the most popular Bottega Veneta perfumes for him.
 By the end of the guide, you will know which one best suits your style.

 Here are the top four Bottega Veneta perfumes: